 NHS Health Checks

 Everyone is at risk of developing heart disease, stroke, type 2 diabetes or kidney disease, but these diseases can often be prevented.
 NHS Health Checks will assess a persons risk and give personalised advice on how to reduce this.
 The new NHS Health Check is for adults in England between the ages of 40 and 74.
 Please contact our reception team to make an appointment with a member of our nursing team.

 NHS Screening Programme sends out reminders to all women between the age of 25 and 64 when they are due a smear.
 If you think you may have missed your smear or unsure when you are due one, speak to the reception team who can advise you.

-When you have your reminder, speak to the receptionists who will be able to arrange your smear with the nurses.
+When you have your reminder, speak to the receptionists who will be able to arrange your smear with the nurses in one of our weekly smear clinics.

 How often should you have a smear?